 Tip 1.
 Pack the essentials and do it the night BEFORE

-- Nappies (2 more than you think you’ll need) and disposable bags.
+- Nappies (2 more than you think you’ll need) and disposable bags to seal.

 - Wet wipes

 - Sterilised dummies x 2 (if you use these, she WILL drop one)

 - Bottles with sterilised water and enough formula for the day (if bottle feeding)

 - Breast pads

 - Spare top (so you can find your sexy again after she’s sicked-up on you)

 * Re-pack the nappy bag after each outing.